BROOKELAB/SARS-CoV-2-within-host-evolution/README.md

 		* vaccinateds.RData (merged iSNV frequency and gene annotation data for each participant)

 ## Extras

- * all_lineages.xlsx lists Pango lineages for each sample
+ * SARS-CoV-2_samples.xlsx and SRA_data.xlsx contain raw sequence information and metadata
  * all_saliva_user_info.xlsx and all_nasal_user_info.xlsx contain dates of sampling and sample barcodes for saliva and nasal samples, respectively
  * user_selection/all_user_info.xlsx contains sampling dates for all participants
+ * all_lineages.xlsx lists Pango lineages for each sample
  * "color_palettes.R" contains the color palettes used to generate figures
  * "coverage_depths.R" matches coverage values with samples and generates:
 	 * saliva_coverage_depths.RData